EricHogue/EricHogue.github.io/_posts/2022-10-08-4-UnitedCTF-Writeup-Misc.md

 Author: [hfz](https://github.com/hfz1337)

 I tried simply copy-pasting the flag, but it was rejected.
-The description led me to think that I had to write a script to read the flag and submit it quickly.
+The description talk about the flag expiring.
+This led me to think that I had to write a script to read the flag and submit it quickly.

 But when I copied the flag in vim, I saw this: